Vanilla: Vanilla orchid

 The first vanilla orchid to flower in Europe was in the London collection of the Honourable Charles Greville in 1806.
 Cuttings from that plant went to Netherlands and Paris, from which the French first transplanted the vines to their overseas colonies.
 The vines grew, but would not fruit outside Mexico.
 The only known way to produce fruits is artificial pollination.
 Today, even in Mexico, hand pollination is used extensively.
 In 1837, botanist Charles François Antoine Morren began experimenting with hand pollination of Vanilla orchids in cultivation in Europe.
 The method proved financially unworkable and was not deployed commercially.
 A few years later in 1841, a simple and efficient artificial hand-pollination method was developed by a 12-year-old slave named Edmond Albius on Réunion, a method still used today.
 Using a beveled sliver of bamboo, an agricultural worker lifts the membrane separating the anther and the stigma, then, using the thumb, transfers the pollinia from the anther to the stigma.
 The flower, self-pollinated, will then produce a fruit.
-The vanilla flower lasts about one day, sometimes less, so growers have to inspect their plantations every day for open flowers, a labor-intensive task.
+The flowers of V. planifolia last about one day, sometimes less, so growers have to inspect their plantations every day for open flowers, a labor-intensive task.

-The fruit, a seed capsule, if left on the plant, ripens and opens at the end; as it dries, the phenolic compounds crystallize, giving the fruits a diamond-dusted appearance, which the French call givre (hoarfrost).
+The fruit, a seed capsule, if left on the plant, ripens and opens at the end; as it dries, the phenolic compounds crystallize.
 It then releases the distinctive vanilla smell.
-The fruit contains tiny, black seeds.
-In dishes prepared with whole natural vanilla, these seeds are recognizable as black specks.
-Both the pod and the seeds are used in cooking.

-Like other orchids' seeds, vanilla seeds will not germinate without the presence of certain mycorrhizal fungi.
-Instead, growers reproduce the plant by cutting: they remove sections of the vine with six or more leaf nodes, a root opposite each leaf.
-The two lower leaves are removed, and this area is buried in loose soil at the base of support.
-The remaining upper roots cling to the support, and often grow down into the soil.
-Growth is rapid under good conditions.
+Like other orchids' seeds, vanilla seeds germinate only in the presence of certain mycorrhizal fungi.